Bcomp is now an official BMW M Motorsport partner

 Bcomp’s ampliTex and powerRibs flax fibre solutions can be found throughout the interior on the dashboard and centre console, as well as on bodywork components such as the hood, front splitter, doors, trunk, and rear wing.
 Aside from the roof, there are almost no carbon fibre reinforced plastic (CFRP) components that were not replaced by the renewable high-performance flax materials.

-"Product sustainability is increasing in importance in the world of motorsport too.
-So we are delighted to have Bcomp on board as an official BMW M Motorsport partner for the new BMW M4 GT4."
+Innovations like these are increasing in importance in the world of motorsport too.
+So we are delighted to have Bcomp on board as an official BMW M Motorsport partner for the new BMW M4 GT4.

 Franciscus van Meel, CEO of BMW M GmbH